dmusachio/PyMetaboleX/README.md

 - The scripts dynamically set input and output paths relative to the script location, facilitating easy execution from any environment.

 ## Next Steps
-- Fix cluster graphs to display more meaningful information
+- Fix cluster graphs to display more meaningful information.
-- Run regression analysis
+- Run regression analysis.

 ## Contributing
 Contributions are welcome!
 If you have suggestions or improvements, please create a pull request or open an issue.